|

 towards the sun you may not see what the fuss

-is all about, but as soon as you turn your back
+is all about, but as soon as you turn your

-yellow, white, orange or purple flowers, will
+of yellow, white, orange or purple flowers,

-astound you.
+will astound you.

 The